FileMeta/filemeta.github.io/MetaTag.md

 An **optional** namespace prefix immediately follows the amperstand.
 See the [Namespaces](#namespaces) section for details on the use of namepace references.

 Next comes the name which follows the same standard as a hashtag - it must be composed of letters, numbers, and the underscore character.
 Specifically Unicode categories: Ll, Lu, Lt, Lo, Lm, Mn, Nd, Pc.
-For regular expressions this matches the \w chacter class.
+For regular expressions this matches the \w character class.

 Next is an equals sign.